An instance group is a collection of virtual machine (VM) instances that you can manage as a single entity.

 proactively signal to delete and recreate instances that become

 For the majority of scenarios, use separate health checks for load balancing and for autohealing.
-Health checking for load balancing can and should be more aggressive since these health checks determine whether an instance receives user traffic.
-Since customers might rely on your services, you want to catch non-responsive instances quickly so you can redirect traffic if necessary.
-In contrast, health checking for autohealing will cause MIGs to proactively replace failing instances so this health check should be more conservative than a load balancing health check.
+Health checking for load balancing can and should be more aggressive because these health checks determine whether an instance receives user traffic.
+Because customers might rely on your services, you want to catch non-responsive instances quickly so you can redirect traffic if necessary.
+In contrast, health checking for autohealing causes MIGs to proactively replace failing instances, so this health check should be more conservative than a load balancing health check.

-See Setting up health checking and autohealing for managed instance groups for more information.
+For more information, see Setting up health checking and autohealing for MIGs.

 Regional or zonal groups

-- A zonal managed instance group, which deploys instances to a single zone.
+- A zonal MIG, which deploys instances to a single zone.

-- A regional managed instance group, which deploys instances to multiple zones across the same region.
+- A regional MIG, which deploys instances to multiple zones across the same region.

-Both types offer all of the advantages of managed instance groups.
-Regional MIGs add higher availability by spreading application load across multiple zones, which protects your workload against zonal failure, and regional MIGs offer more capacity, with a maximum of 2000 instances per regional group.
+Both types offer all of the advantages of MIGs.
+Regional MIGs add higher availability by spreading application load across multiple zones, which protects your workload against zonal failure, and regional MIGs offer more capacity, with a maximum of 2,000 instances per regional group.

-See Adding an instance group to a load balancer for more information.
+For more information, see Adding an instance group to a load balancer.

-Managed instance groups support autoscaling that dynamically adds or removes instances from a managed instance group in response to increases or decreases in load.
+MIGs support autoscaling that dynamically adds or removes instances from the MIG in response to increases or decreases in load.
 You turn on autoscaling and configure an autoscaling policy to specify how you want the group to scale.
-Autoscaling policies include scaling based on CPU utilization, load balancing capacity, Stackdriver monitoring metrics, or, for zonal MIGs, by a queue-based workload like Google Cloud Pub/Sub.
+Autoscaling policies include scaling based on CPU utilization, load balancing capacity, Stackdriver Monitoring metrics, or, for zonal MIGs, by using a queue-based workload like Pub/Sub.

-You can easily and safely deploy new versions of software to instances in a managed instance group.
+You can easily and safely deploy new versions of software to instances in a MIG.
 The rollout of an update happens automatically based on your specifications: you can control the speed and scope of the update rollout in order to minimize disruptions to your application.
-You can optionally perform partial rollouts which allows for canary testing.
+You can optionally perform partial rollouts, which allows for canary testing.

 Groups of preemptible instances

 For workloads where minimal costs are more important than speed of execution, you can reduce the cost of your workload by using preemptible VM instances in your instance group.
-Preemptible instances last up to 24 hours, and are preempted gracefully - your application will have 30 seconds to exit correctly.
+Preemptible instances last up to 24 hours, and are preempted gracefully—your application has 30 seconds to exit correctly.
 Preemptible instances can be deleted at any time, but autohealing will bring the instances back when preemptible capacity becomes available again.

 You can simplify application deployment by deploying containers to instances in managed instance groups.
-When you specify a container image in an instance template and then use that template to create a managed instance group, each instance will be created with a container-optimized OS that includes Docker, and your container will start automatically on each instance in the group.
-See Deploying containers on VMs and managed instance groups.
+When you specify a container image in an instance template and then use that template to create a managed instance group, each VM is created with a container-optimized OS that includes Docker, and your container starts automatically on each VM in the group.
+See Deploying containers on VMs and MIGs.

 Demo of MIG capabilities

-The following 45-minute video presentation, recorded at GCP NEXT '18, contains demos and best practices for setting up, running, and updating scalable and highly-available deployments using Compute Engine managed instance groups.
+The following 45-minute video presentation, recorded at Google Cloud NEXT '18, contains demos and best practices for setting up, running, and updating scalable and highly available deployments using Compute Engine MIGs.

-You will see how to deploy a container to a managed instance group, set up an autohealing policy, use a regional group to protect against a zonal failure, configure autoscaling to meet CPU targets and queue-based demands, and manage canary and rolling updates.
+The video shows you how to deploy a container to a MIG, set up an autohealing policy, use a regional group to protect against a zonal failure, configure autoscaling to meet CPU targets and queue-based demands, and manage canary and rolling updates.

 Unmanaged instance groups

 Unmanaged instance groups can contain heterogeneous instances that you can arbitrarily add and remove from the group.
-Unmanaged instance groups do not offer autoscaling, auto-healing, rolling update support, or the use of instance templates and are not a good fit for deploying highly available and scalable workloads.
-Use unmanaged instance groups if you need to apply load balancing to groups of heterogeneous instances or if you need to manage the instances yourself.
+Unmanaged instance groups do not offer autoscaling, autohealing, rolling update support, multi-zone support, or the use of instance templates and are not a good fit for deploying highly available and scalable workloads.
+Use unmanaged instance groups if you need to apply load balancing to groups of heterogeneous instances, or if you need to manage the instances yourself.

-- Create a managed instance group in a zone or across multiple zones in a region.
+- Create a MIG in a zone or across multiple zones in a region.

 - Try a tutorial: